thanasisn/SDR_enhancement_LAP/article/article.md

 }

-\caption{Seasonal variability of the number of CE events relative to the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, the thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+\caption{Seasonal variability of the relative occurrence of CE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
+The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, with the thick horizontal line representing the median.
 The vertical lines (whiskers) extend between the maximum and minimum monthly values.}\label{fig:relative-month-occurrences}
 \end{figure}

 <!--